keshav-tech/Pandas_Employee_Data_Analytics/README.md

 # Pandas_Employee_Data_Analytics

-Perfect!
-Here's a complete `README.md` for your project with **all your code snippets and their corresponding outputs** included.
-You can copy-paste it directly:

 # Data Analysis Project

 This repository contains a Python script performing basic data analysis using Pandas and NumPy.
 Below are the code snippets with their respective outputs.